ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 {{protocol-overview}} outlines an example of the message flow.
 A more detailed description of the message flow is shown in {{example-without-optimization}}.

 From then on, C effectively gains authorized and secure access to protected resources on RS with the established OSCORE Security Context, for as long as there is a valid access token.
+When RS receives a request from C protected with an OSCORE Security Context derived from an EDHOC session implementing this profile, then that OSCORE Security Context is used to retrieve the uniquely associated access token determining the access rights of C.

 The OSCORE Security Context is discarded when an access token (whether the same or a different one) is used to successfully derive a new OSCORE Security Context for C.

 ~~~~~~~~~~~ aasvg